ClovisG/clovisg.github.io/research.md

 * Theory of auto-encoders
 * Optimal transport
-* Properties of some optimization algorithm
+* Properties of some optimization algorithms

 ### Applications